 The Second “Hard Problem” of Consciousness

 As a child and teenager, I found myself regularly preoccupied with a related but rather more parochial question: Why this consciousness?
-Why did it seem as if the universe were choosing to experience itself through this particular brain out of all the billions of other particular brains seemingly suited for the task?
+Why did it seem as if the universe were choosing to experience itself through this particular brain out of all the billions of other particular brains seemingly adequate for the task?
 There ought to be a veritable symphony of first-person perspectives on the world, so why this apparent lonely solo?
 Why did it seem as though there were a phenomenal spotlight shining only here?

 These are, of course, silly questions.
-The seeming is key here: Of course things would seem this way to any particular conscious self, regardless of whether it was alone in the world or not.
-If the facts of my circumscribed experience are entailed by any model of the world positing multiple independent conscious selves, then those facts cannot evidentially favor a single self model against it.
-This second “Hard Problem” of consciousness reveals itself on analysis to be, much like the original “Hard Problem,” a mere pseudo-problem.
+The seeming is key to their answers: Of course things would seem this way to any particular conscious self, regardless of whether it was alone in the world or not.
+If the facts of my siloed experience are entailed by any model of the world positing multiple independent conscious selves, then those facts cannot evidentially favor a sole self model against it.
+This Second Hard Problem of consciousness reveals itself on analysis to be, much like the original Hard Problem, a mere pseudo-problem.

 Practical Rationality Reconsidered

 Many moral theories are “rationalistic” in that they assert that for an individual to be subject to some moral obligation, that individual must have a reason to do as the obligation demands.
 This doesn’t mean that the individual must want to fulfill the obligation, but only that it would be rational, in some sense specified by the moral theory in question, for him to do so.
 A moral rationalist might say, for example, that John ought to give money to the poor even if he doesn’t want to because doing so would fulfill a value he holds dear, and this value provides him with a more compelling reason to act than any contrary desires he may have at the moment.